mui/material-ui/docs/src/pages/components/n-progress/n-progress.md

 ### `NProgress.start()`

-Starts the progress after set delay and shows the NProgressBar.
+Start the progress after set delay and shows the NProgressBar.

 ### `NProgress.finish()`

-Starts the progress after set delay and shows the NProgressBar.
+Start the progress after set delay and shows the NProgressBar.